by275/plex_autoscan/README.md

 `DRIVES` - to selectively accept changes from drives associated with an authorized user.

-- `MY_DRIVE` - Enable or Disable monitoring of change from My Drive.
+- `MY_DRIVE` - Enable or Disable monitoring changes from My Drive.
 Default is `true`.

-- `SHARED_DRIVES` - Enable or Disable monitoring of changes inside Team Drives.
+- `SHARED_DRIVES` - Enable or Disable monitoring changes from Shared Drives.
 Default is `false`.

 - `SHARED_DRIVES_LIST` - What Shareddrives to monitor.
 Requires `SHARED_DRIVES` to be enabled.